-The following table sets forth the dollar range of equity securities beneficially owned by each Trustee in the Fund and in all of the portfolios of the Trust and The RBB Fund, Inc. (which for each Trustee comprise all registered investment companies within the Trust's family of investment companies overseen by him or her), as of December 31, 2023, including the amounts through the deferred compensation plan:
+The following table sets forth the dollar range of equity securities beneficially owned by each Trustee in the Fund and in all of the portfolios of the Trust and The RBB Fund, Inc. (together, "Fund Complex") (which for each Trustee comprise all registered investment companies within the Trust's family of investment companies overseen by him or her), as of December 31, 2023, including the amounts through the deferred compensation plan:

-Aggregate Dollar Range of Equity Securities in All Registered Investment Companies Overseen by Trustee within the Family of Investment Companies
+Name of Trustee Dollar Range of Equity Securities in the Fund Aggregate Dollar Range of Equity Securities in All Registered Investment Companies Overseen by Trustee within the Family of Investment Companies

-Dollar Range of Equity Securities in the

-Name of Trustee runu raining of investment companies

 INDEPENDENT TRUSTEES

 Gregory P. Chandler None Over \$100,000

 Lisa A. Dolly None None

 Nicholas A. Giordano None \$10,001-\$50,000

 Arnold M. Reichman None Over \$100,000

-Robert A. Straniere None \$1-\$10,000

 Martha A. Tirinnanzi (1) None None

 INTERESTED TRUSTEES

 Robert Sablowsky \$50,001- \$100,000 Over \$100,000

 Brian T. Shea None \$1-\$10,000